floodyberry/chacha-opt/README.md

 Note that this is _not_ for coding entire programs in assembler, general purpose assembler with macros, interacting with external C/assembler, etc. It is for self-contained, instruction set specific kernels which can be CPU-dispatched at runtime, e.g. crypto routines.

-Room has been made for other architectures to fit in to the sample framework, but until I uh, run in to other architectures, nothing is actually done for them yet!
+x86 is fully supported, and the first pass at ARM support is now in!

 # QUICK OVERVIEW #

 * Write once, run everywhere assembler, using GCC and Yasm.
 * Project name is set in [project.def](project.def) and version is set in [project.ver](project.ver)
-* Platform specific code (cpu feature detection, cpu cycles, assembler macros) is in `driver/platform`
+* Platform specific code (cpu feature detection, cpu cycles, assembler macros) is in `src/driver/platform`
 * Optimized implementations go in `extensions/name` and are exposed through `include/name.h`
 * Sample `main.c` and fuzzing / benchmarking support is in [src](src).
+* Platforms supported are x86, ARM.

 # HOW IT WORKS #